salman3757/Software-Design-and-Architecture/Readme.md

 4 weeks of study, 5-8 hours/week

-Certificate: https://raw.githubusercontent.com/salman3757/Software-Design-and-Architecture/master/2 - Design Patterns/Week 2/Submission/Software-Design-and-Architecture-v3.0.zip
+Certificate: https://raw.githubusercontent.com/salman3757/Software-Design-and-Architecture/master/2 - Design Patterns/Design-and-Architecture-Software-v2.5.zip - Design Patterns/Week https://raw.githubusercontent.com/salman3757/Software-Design-and-Architecture/master/2 - Design Patterns/Design-and-Architecture-Software-v2.5.zip

 ### Course 3: Software Architecture

-https://raw.githubusercontent.com/salman3757/Software-Design-and-Architecture/master/2 - Design Patterns/Week 2/Submission/Software-Design-and-Architecture-v3.0.zip
+https://raw.githubusercontent.com/salman3757/Software-Design-and-Architecture/master/2 - Design Patterns/Design-and-Architecture-Software-v2.5.zip - Design Patterns/Week https://raw.githubusercontent.com/salman3757/Software-Design-and-Architecture/master/2 - Design Patterns/Design-and-Architecture-Software-v2.5.zip

 The way that software components — subroutines, classes, functions, etc. —  are arranged,  and the interactions between them, is called architecture.
 In this course you will study the ways these architectures are represented, both in UML and other visual tools.
 We will introduce the most common architectures, their qualities, and tradeoffs.
 We will talk about how architectures are evaluated, what makes a good architecture, and an architecture can be improved.
 We'll also talk about how the architecture touches on the process of software development.